mmervekeles7/mmervekeles7/README.md

 ✔   I am a Management Information Systems student in Necmettin Erbakan University.

-✔   My goal is to improve myself in the field of backend developer and to be very good in this field.
+✔   My goal is to improve myself in the field of backend and to be very good in this field.

 ✔   .